google/ExoPlayer/demo-application.md

    manual process.
 Refer to the `README.md` file in each extension for instructions.
-1. In Android Studio's Build Variants view, set the build variant for the demo module to `withExtensionsDebug` or `withExtensionsRelease` as shown in Figure 3.
+1. In Android Studio's Build Variants view, set the build variant for the demo module to `withDecoderExtensionsDebug` or `withDecoderExtensionsRelease` as shown below.
 1. Compile, install and run the `demo` configuration as normal.

-{% include figure.html url="/images/demo-app-build-variants.png" index="4" caption="Selecting the demo_extDebug build variant" %}
+{% include figure.html url="/images/demo-app-build-variants.png" index="3" caption="Selecting the demo withDecoderExtensionsDebug build variant" %}

 By default an extension decoder will be used only if a suitable platform decoder does not exist.
 It is possible to specify that extension decoders should be